signmotion/fresher/README.md

 - Result output.
 Group by status and order by file path.
 - Use a [fixed with emojis](https://github.com/jonahwilliams/mustache/pull/6/files) mustache instead `EmojiTemplate`.
+- Optimize.
+Cache the heavy values for `Fresher`: `projectFileConflictResolutions`, etc.

 It's just a habit of mine: writing down ideas that come to mind while working on a project.
 I confess that I rarely return to these notes.
 But now, hopefully, even if you don't have an idea yet, the above notes will help you choose the suitable "feature" and become a contributor to the open-source community.